Skip to main content

 The Line chart task has some overlap with the Plotting task, in that you could really use either when you want learners to create their own line graph.
 However, we find that although it’s a tad more complex for learners to use, the Plotting task is a little more flexible in how you can let learners plot the points.
 So if your learners are used to plotting graphs, we’d typically advise using the Plotting task instead.
 Choose the Line chart task when you need simplicity.

-How do I create a Line chart task?
+How to create a line chart task

 All tasks load with an example task to give an idea of what each field is for.
 To add your own task details, you can type over the existing content in the fields or select Clear task content, to start completely fresh.